We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Stand up straight with your hips, knees, and feet pointing forward.

 - Lift your left leg out to the side and hold for a few seconds.

 - Hold on to something at waist height, such as the back of a chair.

 - Extend one leg out behind you, keeping your back straight and hold.

 People trying these stretches and exercises should only do them as many times as they feel comfortable.
 Trying to do more than is comfortable can lead to further injury.

-It is a good idea to talk to a doctor before starting a new exercise regime.
+Talk with your doctor before starting a new exercise regime.

-Wearing good quality shoes while exercising and increasing muscle strength can help prevent iliac crest pain.
+Wearing good-quality shoes while exercising and increasing muscle strength can help prevent iliac crest pain.